telefonicaid/iot-activation/tutorials/AWS_dashboard.md

 ## Freeboard

-Freeboard is a simple dashboards for your devices.
+Freeboard is a simple dashboard for your devices.
-It allow you build real-time, interactive dashboards and visualizations in minutes using the intuitive interface.
+Its allows you build a real-time dashboards and interactives visualizations using the intuitive interface in a few minutes.

 ![pic](pictures/freeboard/freeboard_init_add.png)